 Preliminary Examination.
 This examination is conducted by the major department.
 The examining committee selected by the department includes at least three members, one of whom represents a related concentration area.
 A single written examination or a series of written examinations should cover all areas of concentration and collateral studies.
 There may also be an oral examination in which any faculty member invited by the examining committee may participate.
-The examining committee passes or fails the student.
+The examining committee passes or fails the student and notifies the Graduate School of the results.
 In case of failure, the committee can recommend that the candidate be dropped or that reexamination be allowed no earlier than six months from the date of the first examination.
 A student may be reexamined only once.
 The preliminary examination is normally given near the end of the student's second year of graduate study and must be passed at least twelve months prior to the date of the awarding of the degree.

 Admission to Degree Candidacy.
 A student is admitted to degree candidacy by the dean of the Graduate School after recommendation by the chair of the major department or program director.
-Each candidate must have passed the preliminary examination and must have satisfied any foreign language or special skills requirement.
+Each candidate must have passed the preliminary examination, satisfied any foreign language or special skills requirements, and is expected to complete the degree requirements within one semester.